ahoneybun/ahoneybun.github.io/_posts/2024-04-10-moble-linux-phosh.md

 ## Application Issues

 We'll use the same list from 2023 since I think it's a good list of things that most folks would expect but we'll add more basic things that I left out last time.
-Like the Phone and SMS applications lol:
+Now a lot of screenshots will be the same since the same UI/UX issues exist but there will be some new ones that include what a tablet looks like:

 - Phone*
 - SMS*
 - Matrix (Fractal)
 - Browser
 - Calculator
+- Calendar
 - Music
 - Podcasts
 - Text Editor